pitastrudl/wekanwiki/REST-API.md

 * Only call via HTTPS
 * Implement a timed authorization token expiration strategy
-* Ensure the calling user only has permissions for what they are calling an no more
+* Ensure the calling user only has permissions for what they are calling and no more

 # Summary